andreGarvin/my-clib/README.md

     <h5>init</h5>
 </ul>

-#### These methods are very easy to tinker around with the module and configure it to your application, so feel free to edit the code and so forth.
+#### These methods are very easy use and tinker around with in your module and configure it to your application, so feel free to edit the code and so forth and contribute any new ideas or methods to make the module amazing.

-## contributors:
-### andreGarvin: andregarvin718@gmail.com